- Rate Movie[Total: 10 Average: 3.5]

 About one month after the 1996 novel Primary Colors was released, director Mike Nichols paid $1.5 million for the film rights to the roman à clef about the sleazy and shady shenanigans during Bill Clinton’s 1992 bid for the presidency.
 The book was a huge seller, in part powered from the mystery surrounding its anonymous author, which gave an air of gossipy intrigue to the book.
 Nichols immediately began to set the project up at Universal, but encountered roadblocks when the budget was set to exceed $75 million.
 Then just a few months after he picked up the rights, the anonymous author was outed as hack journalist Joe Klein, which deflated a lot of the frenzy around the book.
 That did not deter Nichols from moving forward with Primary Colors.

 After reaching an impasse with Nichols over the cost of the picture, Universal allowed him to shop the project to other studios, which had John Travolta committed to the lead role.
-There was no interest and eventually he was back at Universal willing to defer part of both his $5M salary and Travolta’s $20M salary to reduce the budget to $65 million.
+There was no interest and eventually he was back at Universal willing to defer part of both his $5M salary and Travolta’s $20M salary to reduce the budget for Primary Colors to $65 million.
 Primary Colors still gave Universal pause and the studio wanted to find a financing partner to mitigate the risk.

 Mutual had inked an equity and distribution arrangement with four overseas companies (Germany’s Tele München, UK based BBC, Japan’s Toho-Towa and France’s UGC PH), for their slate of movies and each would invest and distribute in their countries.